MA International Criminology

 The MA International Criminology can be studied on a full time basis over 1 year or a part time basis over 2 years.

-Please note the Restorative Justice Pathway is not available to students studying on the part-time course.
+Please note the Restorative Justice Pathway is no longer available after 2017/18 entry.

 Full time course structure